The Choice to Fulfill Destiny

 It is astounding to think that the actions of one individual can alter the course of history.
 Yet, the story of Esther profoundly illustrates that truth.

 Some five years after Esther was crowned queen, Haman the Agagite presented Xerxes with a plan that would wipe out the Persian Jewish population across the empire.
 While Xerxes unhesitatingly authorized Haman to implement the plan, the text suggests that his approval to annihilate the Jewish citizenry may have been given unwittingly (vv.
 8-9).

 None-the-less, letters sent to the provinces a few days later contained directives for the people of the Medo-Persian Empire,

-When Esther’s guardian, Mordecai, heard the edict, he joined the kingdom’s Jewish community in intense mourning.
+When Esther’s guardian, Mordechai, heard the edict, he joined the kingdom’s Jewish community in intense mourning.
 In a sign of extreme grief, he traveled through the city wearing sackcloth and ashes until he reached the king’s gate.
-Although forbidden to enter in a grief-stricken state, Mordecai walked, wept and loudly wailed about the plight of the Jewish people.
+Although forbidden to enter in a grief-stricken state, Mordechai walked, wept and loudly wailed about the plight of the Jewish people.

-She may have hoped that in providing fresh clothing, Mordecai would come to the palace to speak with her directly.
-When he refused the garments, Esther was forced to send Hatach, one of the eunuchs, to discover the reason for Mordecai’s display of grief.
+She may have hoped that in providing fresh clothing, her cousin would come to the palace to speak with her directly.
+When he refused the garments, Esther was forced to send Hatach, one of the eunuchs, to discover the reason for Mordechai’s display of grief.

 Esther immediately recognized the gravity of the situation.
 It was a deathtrap.
 Entering the king’s inner court without a summons was a capital offense.